 US DOT Priorities: Bridge scour is the number one cause of bridge failure.
 If we are able to mitigate or eliminate bridge scour using SEAHIVE elements, bridge durability will be greatly enhanced which is the CREATE Center US DOT priority.
-This research integrates the centers RD&T strategic goal of Equity through recruited graduate and undergraduate researchers from underserved demographics.
-Furthermore, when roads are closed due to bridge failures there is an inequitable and disproportionate impact on rural communities, seniors, and low-income commuters.
+Furthermore, when roads are closed due to bridge failures there is a disproportionate impact on rural communities, seniors, and low-income commuters.
 As bridge scour is the number one cause of bridge failure, mitigating scour improves Safety of our infrastructure and works towards the grand challenge of zero transportation related fatalities.
 Numerous drivers have perished due to bridge scour when the bridge failed while in use.
-The use of SEAHIVE[®] elements to mitigate bridge scour is potentially Transformative as this would change the way we design bridge foundation support.
-Finally, this advances the goal of Climate and Sustainability as mitigating bridge scour using an effective and ecofriendly system will make coastal, estuarine and riverain bridges more durable while promoting habitat creation.
+The use of SEAHIVE® elements to mitigate bridge scour is potentially Transformative as this would change the way we design bridge foundation support.

 Outputs: The first-year Phase-one will have tech transfer primarily targeting material selection, construction methods, and data to guide a prototyping project.
-There will be the engagement of a company potentially interested in the manufacturing of SEAHIVE[®] units.
-We will seek partnerships with our DOTs (Florida and Texas) to identify partnership opportunities for a prototype on a scour critical bridge that can be instrumented to evaluate the full-scale efficacy in a phase II project.
-Concurrently, the PIs will engage state and local bridge owners to explain and market the potential benefit of this technology.
+There will be the engagement of a company potentially interested in the manufacturing of SEAHIVE® units.
+We will seek partnerships with our DOTs (Florida and Texas) to identify partnership opportunities for a prototype on a scour critical bridge that can be instrumented to evaluate the full-scale efficacy in a later phase project.
+Concurrently, the PIs will engage state and local bridge owners to explain and market the potential benefits of this technology.
 Even though the initial focus is scour protection, the potential of this technology has immediate applications in shoreline and port facility protection.
 Thus, practitioners and owners will be engaged in conversations to explore other uses.

-The potential partners envisioned for this project are: a) FDOT/TxDOT as bridge owners in both states are interested in demonstration projects utilizing the proposed technology; b) FSC Technologies LLC is a company interested in developing a partnership with UM for the manufacturing and distribution of SEAHIVE[®] elements using the dry-cast concrete technology; and, c) local communities and stakeholders from South Florida.
+The potential partners envisioned for this project are: a) FDOT/TxDOT as bridge owners in both states are interested in demonstration projects utilizing the proposed technology; b) FSC Technologies LLC is a company interested in developing a partnership with UM for the manufacturing and distribution of SEAHIVE® elements using the dry-cast concrete technology; and, c) local communities and stakeholders from South Florida.

-Outcomes/Impacts:

-SEAHIVE[®] is a registered UM trademark.
-It is expected that a patent application will be filed soon SEAHIVE[®] elements using the dry-cast concrete technology.
+Outcomes/Impacts: SEAHIVE® is a registered UM trademark.
+It is expected that a patent application will be filed soon SEAHIVE® elements using the dry-cast concrete technology.
 According to the FDOT, bridge scour is the largest cause of bridge failure in the United States and a major factor that contributes to the total construction and maintenance costs of bridges in the United States.
-Therefore, reducing and preventing scour using an efficient and ecofriendly sustainable system such as SEAHIVE[®] can have great positive impact in the transportation system all across the United States.
+Therefore, reducing and preventing scour using an efficient and ecofriendly system such as SEAHIVE® can have great positive impact in the transportation system all across the United States.